Raúl Revuelta

-The FIS Council Spring Meeting held in Zurich on Wednesday, 24th May, approved the Alpine Ski World Cup Calendar for the upcoming 2023-2024 season.
+The FIS Council Spring Meeting held in Zurich on Wednesday, 24th May, approved the Audi FIS Alpine Ski World Cup Calendar for the upcoming 2023-2024 season.

 The Speed Opening in Zermatt-Cervinia (Switzerland-Italy) has also been pushed back to the end of November.
 Men will race on November 11th and 12th, and the Women on the 18th and 19th, 2023.
 The event had been scheduled to debut last season but had to be canceled.

-On the Women's side a fully balanced calendar with 11 events per discipline was presented.
+On the Women's side a balanced calendar with 23 Speed and 22 Tech events: 12 Downhills and 11 events in Super-G, Giant Slalom, and Slalom.

-The women's World Cup revisit some ski resorts on the calendar that was missing last season, such as Val D'Isere (France) and Garmisch Partenkirchen (Germany) with speed disciplines, and return to Jasna (Slovakia) and Val Di Fassa (Italy), which had been missing for a few years.
+The women's World Cup revisits some ski resorts on the calendar that were missing last season, such as Val D'Isere (France) and Garmisch Partenkirchen (Germany) with speed disciplines, and return to Jasna (Slovakia) and Val Di Fassa (Italy), which had been missing for a few years.

-The venue for the Finals of the 2022-2023 season, Soldeu El Tarter (Andorra), will host a Women's Giant Slalom and a Slalom on February 10th and 11th of next year.
+The venue for the 2022-2023 season Finals, Soldeu El Tarter (Andorra), will host a Women's Giant Slalom and a Slalom on February 10th and 11th of next year.

-The Men's World Cup is apparently a little more unbalanced: 12 Downhill races, 9 Super-G, 11 Giant Slalom and 13 Slalom will be on next season calendar.
+The Men's World Cup is a little more unbalanced with 21 Speed and 24 Tech events: 13 Downhill races, 8 Super-G, 11 Giant Slalom, and 13 Slalom will be on next season's calendar.
 The Men's calendar features a schedule of great classics with the return of Bansko (Bulgary) and Kvitjell (Norway) and the inclusion of Gurgl (Austria), which will host a World Cup race for the first time.

 The Ski World Cup will return to Garmisch-Partenkirchen next season with both Men's and Women's races.
 As the organizing committee has announced, the ski resort will host two Super-G races on January 27th and 28th, 2024.
-And after a two year break, a women's Downhill and Super-G are scheduled on February 3rd and 4th, 2024.
+After a two-year break, a women's Downhill and Super-G are scheduled on February 3rd and 4th, 2024.

-Following the proposal submitted last season by the athletes' commission and after a successful trial run during the Junior World Championships in St. Anton am Arlberg (Austria), it was decided to give the Team Alpine Combined its first chance during the next World Cup season.
-Kitzbühel (Austria) will be the first organiser to present this format.
-Crans Montana will held the women's event premiere.
+Following the proposal submitted last season by the athletes' commission and after a successful trial run during the Junior World Championships in St. Anton am Arlberg (Austria), it was decided at the FIS Council Spring Meeting held in Zurich in May to give the Team Alpine Combined its first chance during the next World Cup season.
 It consists of a Downhill or Super-G run and a Slalom run competed by nations who will field their best athletes in the individual disciplines.
+The first two events were planned to be held in Kitzbühel (Austria) and Crans Montana.

 This is the calendar for the Audi FIS Alpine Ski World Cup 2023-2024 Sölden (AUT)